pyiron/pyiron_atomistics/README.md

 pyiron and want to get an overview head over to [pyiron](https://pyiron.readthedocs.io/en/latest/).
 If you're looking for the API docs of pyiron_base check [pyiron_base](https://pyiron_base.readthedocs.io/en/latest/).

-## Explore pyiron
+## Explore pyiron_atomistics
-We provide various options to install, explore and run pyiron:
+We provide various options to install, explore and run pyiron_atomistics:

 * **Workstation Installation (recommeded)**: for Windows, Linux or Mac OS X workstations (interface for local VASP executable, support for the latest jupyterlab based GUI)